LazyTensor

 Broadcasted element-wise division - a binary operation.

-that encodes, symbolically, the elementwise division ofx
+x / yreturns aLazyTensorthat encodes, symbolically, the elementwise division ofxbyy.

 - __rtruediv__(other)[source]